rohithegde/rohithegde.github.com/_posts/2022-12-26-certification-plan.md

 ### Getting a structured introduction to a new workstream

 - If you are getting into a new workstream or domain, then certifications can be a well structured way to learn the concepts while serving as a foundation for your upcoming work.
   - Eg: Before building a Azure related product few years ago, I studied for an Azure certification.
+- It can also help you to have a routine for gaining knowledge.

 ### Using your experience to get a win with least effort